CICM First Part interactive diagrams

 Cerebral autoregulation (CBF vs MAP / PaCO₂ / PaO₂) — Describe the regulation of the cerebral and spinal cord circulation.

-Intracranial pressure monitoring / Sedation and analgesia in ICU
+Intracranial pressure monitoring and sedative pharmacology

 -